ILDAnaSoft/ILDbench_Hmumu/benchmark/mymarlin/Readme.md

 ```

 # Explanation
-These codes are used for nnh500 analysis for IDR benchmark.
+These codes are used for nnh500 analysis of IDR benchmark.
 Basically you only need to edit following files:
 ```
 src/HiggsToMuMuProcessor.cc